-The purpose of this compliance monitoring report is to demonstrate that BWXT NEC has successfully met the requirements of the Nuclear Safety and Control Act, associated regulations and the Class IB Nuclear Fuel Facility Licence FFL-3621.00/2030 issued by the CNSC on January 1, 2021 and expiring on December 31, 2030.
-This report is prepared based on the CNSC's Annual Compliance Monitoring and Operational Performance Reporting Requirements for Class I A & B Nuclear Facilities and regulatory document 3.1.2 Reporting Requirements, Volume I: Non-Power Reactor Class 1 Nuclear Facilities and Uranium Mines and Mills.
+The purpose of this compliance monitoring report is to demonstrate that BWXT NEC has successfully met the requirements of the Nuclear Safety and Control Act, associated regulations, and the Class IB Nuclear Fuel Facility Licence FFL-3621.00/2030 issued by the CNSC on January 1, 2021, and expiring on December 31, 2030.
+This report is prepared based on the CNSC's regulatory document REGDOC-3.1.2 Reporting Requirements, Volume I: Non-Power Reactor Class 1 Nuclear Facilities and Uranium Mines and Mills.
 Appendices containing confidential and proprietary information are submitted to the CNSC separately.

 BWXT Nuclear Energy Canada Inc. (BWXT NEC) has been involved with the Canada Deuterium Uranium (CANDU®) industry from its earliest years.
-BWXT NEC produces nuclear fuel bundles used by the CANDU® fleet to generate clean electricity that powers homes, business and the Canadian economy.
+BWXT NEC produces nuclear fuel bundles used by the CANDU® fleet to generate clean electricity that powers homes, business, and the Canadian economy.
 BWXT NEC operates in three plant locations: Arnprior, Toronto and Peterborough, Ontario.
 BWXT NEC's Toronto and Peterborough facilities are Class IB nuclear facility operations.
 Nuclear substance use is regulated federally by the Nuclear Safety and Control Act and associated regulations through the CNSC.

 The current CNSC operating licence authorizes BWXT NEC to operate and modify its nuclear fuel facility.
 At 1025 Lansdowne Avenue, Toronto (Figure 1), BWXT NEC is authorized for the production of fuel pellets from natural and depleted uranium dioxide.

-The facility is located in a residential area with some industrial, and commercial, buildings in west-central Toronto (Figure 1).
+The facility is located in a residential area with some industrial and commercial buildings in west-central Toronto (Figure 1).
+Currently, a number of high-rise apartment buildings are under construction immediately west of the facility and are set for occupancy in 2024.

 The facility consists of two separate buildings, which are identified as Building 7 and Building 9.
 Building 7 houses uranium dioxide pellet manufacturing on the first, second and third floors and office space on the fourth floor.
 Building 9 is a warehouse used for the storage of uranium dioxide as miscellaneous scrap awaiting reprocessing or shipment for disposal, compaction of waste, and decontamination activities.